Bosch-0/Project-Muggle/README.md

 - Creating a design issue template for the GUI repo.
 This will help designs provide the right info so they get appropriate feedback from the community, especially developers.
 As the GUI grows

--Switching from Qt Widgets to Qt QML for the GUI.
+- Switching from Qt Widgets to Qt QML for the GUI.
 Qt widgets has many design restraints that make it difficult for desginers to make changes to.
 Switching to QML gives more flexibility design wise.
 Furthermore, widgets incurs more technical debt as many changes will be OS specific and make look bad on other OS's requiring much more testing / revewing / desiging.

+- Having HWI installed with the GUI binaries.
+Currently users have to install this seperately and set the HWI path in the GUI settings.
+This is quite cumbersome, having HWI installed alongside the GUI and the path automatically set behind the scenes would be ideal.

 ## Planned / early stage projects